Seborrhoeic dermatitis in adults

-The diagnosis is usually made from the history and appearance of the skin in the affected area.
-Normally there is no need for any particular tests, unless the doctor thinks it may be a fungal infection, in which case skin scrapings are taken to test for fungus.
-If there is some doubt about the diagnosis, a biopsy may be necessary, but this is rare.
+The diagnosis is made from the history and appearance of the skin in the affected area.
+Normally there is no need for any particular test, unless the doctor thinks it may be a fungal infection, in which case skin scrapings are taken for mycology testing.
+If there is doubt about the diagnosis, a biopsy may be necessary, but this is rare.

 How is it treated?

 Seborrhoeic dermatitis cannot be cured, because once an individual has become allergic to Malassezia on the skin, exposure to it will always cause a problem.
 The only way to keep it under control is to use anti-yeast treatments, which will suppress seborrhoeic dermatitis but not eradicate it.
-However, it is usually not difficult to keep seborrhoeic dermatitis under control, and topical treatments are safe to use long-term.
+However, it is usually not difficult to keep seborrhoeic dermatitis under control, and topical treatments are safe to use long-term, on the advice of a healthcare professional.
 Milder cases are often managed with over-the-counter remedies, and pharmacists should be able to advise on these.

 Moisturising the scalp

-Moisturising creams or spray-on oils can be applied to the scalp by parting the hair and massaging them into the skin (ointments are not suitable as they are grease-based and difficult to wash out).
-Medical emollients in lotion, gel and spray-on oil forms, for example, Diprobase lotion, Doublebase gel, and the spray-on oil Emollin, may be suitable.
+Medical emollients can be applied to the scalp by parting the hair and massaging them into the skin.
+Ointment-based emollients are not suitable as they are grease-based and difficult to wash out.
+Emollients in lotion, gel and spray-on oil forms; for example, E45 lotion, Doublebase gel or the spray-on oil, Emollin, may be suitable.
 Coconut oil is another option, which, like emollient creams, can be bought in pharmacies.
 It comes as a solid form that melts at skin temperature.
-Olive oil is no longer recommended as it has been found to damage the skin barrier; as an alternative, non-fragranced mineral oil (baby oil) is recommended.
+Olive oil is no longer recommended as it has been found to damage the skin barrier.

 There are many over-the-counter anti-yeast shampoos that can be used.
 These include: